juvalen/ngjnx/README.md

 ### Certificate for https
 It was generated a self signed certificate in localhost at development time with:

-`$ openssl req -x509 -newkey rsa:4096 -keyout cert.key -out cert.pem -days 365 -subj "/C=ES/ST=Madrid/L=Madrid/O=IT/CN=ubuntu-xenial"`
+`$ openssl req -x509 -newkey rsa:4096 -keyout cert.key -out cert.pem -days 365 -subj "/C=ES/ST=Madrid/L=Madrid/O=IT/CN=reverse"`

-which produced both `cert.key` and `cert.pem` with no passphrase, and were copied to `/vagrant/files`
+which produced both `cert.key` and `cert.pem` with no passphrase, to be copied to `/vagrant/files`

 ## logproxy: Privoxy proxy for log analysis
 Privoxy server is installed in a machine labeled **logproxy** and listening at port 8118.
-Browsers in the local network (192.168.1.0/24) should set their proxy address to that box and port.
+Browsers in the local network (192.168.1.0/24) should set their proxy address to it.

 Caveat for code viewers:

-_**log-proxy** tag is used everywhere_
+_**log-proxy** tag is used in most places_

 _**logproxy** without the dash is used in manifest variables and box name_